svanderburg/disnix-proxy-example/README.md

 New connections made by a client during this phase are queued.
 If there are no activate connections the upgrade starts.
 After the upgrade the proxy is notified to accept connections again.

+We can also deploy a variant of the system in which the server is activated on demand and self terminates if there are no open connections.

 Architecture
 ============